Northern Herajärvi Trail 35 km

 The trail continues from Lakkala towards the north.
 After the Törisevä mire and mire meadow there is a path on the left to the Metsäpirtti rental hut, located 500 metres from the trail.
 After Törisevä you will walk through an old-growth forest dominated by spruces and pass the Karttusenlampi pond.
 At the Turusenautio clearing you will see the remains of an old house.
 The clearing landscape is managed by mowing.
 Off Turusenautio there is a kilometre-long trail to the Soikkeli rental hut and a 0.9-km trail to Ylä-Murhi, where there is a rental hut, a camping site, a dry toilet, a campfire site and a woodshed.

-From Turusenautio the trail continues towards the Pitkälampi pond and its lakeside campfire site, woodshed and dry toilet.
+From Turusenautio the trail continues towards the Pitkälampi pond and its lakeside picnic shelter and dry toilet.
 After Pitkälampi the trail runs along the same route as the Ennallistajan polku Trail to Jauholanvaara Hill, which offers one of the best views in Koli National Park: the glistening Lake Pielinen in the east and the wide open view over Lake Herajärvi in the west.
 From Jauholanvaara Hill you can take a kilometre-long trail along the Ennallistajan polku Trail to Pirunkirkko, which is a 33-metre deep cave near Kolin Rantatie.

 Havukanaho - Nature Centre Ukko 5.6 km